Flathead Valley Farmers Markets 2026

 Huckleberry anything

 Jam, syrup, taffy, lotion.
 The huckleberry is to Montana what the cherry is to Door County.
-Real Flathead huckleberries are hand-picked from wild bushes, never farmed.
+Real Flathead huckleberries are hand-picked from wild bushes, never farmed, which is also why fresh ones are never a guarantee at the stands.
 A small jar of jam is the most authentic edible souvenir there is.

 Local honey